Are you looking for new adventures? If you are like me and love new experiences and nature locations, Iceland is your country.

 This geothermal spa is located in a lava field in Grindavík, southwestern Iceland, 50 minute drive from Reykjavík. t’s been said that the Blue Lagoon has healing powers and that’s why people go there to have a relaxing day.

-Almost every traveler who visit Iceland go to this famous lagoon.
-If you like heat, you will love the feeling of warm body and cold head!
+Almost every traveler who visits Iceland goes to this famous lagoon.
+If you like heat, you will love the warm body and cold head feeling!
 I won’t miss it!

 Go on an Iceland road trip